Jane T. H. Cross: Career

 She was scarcely eighteen when she married James Pendleton Hardin (1810–1842), of her native state.
 He was the son of Hon.
 Ben Hardin.
 After marriage, she accompanied him to Cuba, where he was forced to go for his health.
 He lived only seven years after marriage, leaving her with three young children to support, including Elizabeth Pendleton Hardin (b.
-1839) and Jamesetta Pendleton Hardin (1840-1927).
+1839) and Jamesetta Pendleton Hardin (1840–1927).

 In six years, she married Rev. Dr. Joseph Cross (1813–1893), then a prominent Methodist, later, a minister of the Methodist Episcopal Church, South, He was a professor belles-lettres at Transylvania University, Lexington, Kentucky.
 Cross was devoted to her church, and a helpmate to her husband.
 Two years were spent in Kentucky, two in Tennessee, five months in Alabama, and four years in South Carolina.
 Then they traveled in Europe a year and returning to Spartanburg, South Carolina, engaged in teaching.
 For twenty years, she devoted herself with success to the education of young women.
 In 1859, they moved to Texas, where she remained until she "refugeed" to Georgia during the American Civil War.

-With the exception of an occasional New Year’s Address, or a short story, Cross wrote nothing for publication until about the year 1851, when she commenced writing for a Sunday-school paper, edited by Dr. Summers, in Charleston, South Carolina.
+With the exception of an occasional New Year's Address, or a short story, Cross wrote nothing for publication until about the year 1851, when she commenced writing for a Sunday-school paper, edited by Dr. Summers, in Charleston, South Carolina.
 For that journal she wrote Wayside Flowerets, Heart Blossoms for My Little Daughters, Bible Gleanings, and Driftwood.
 These were afterwards published in book form, by Dr. Summers, and made four Sunday-school volumes.
 Her Southern sentiments were so intense in favor of the Confederacy that she and her daughters were imprisoned at Camp Chase for six months for waving their handkerchiefs to John Hunt Morgan's troops.
 Six Months under a Cloud, a series of letters filled with incidents of prison life, was written after they were released, and received with enthusiasm by her readers.
 She was known to the literary world before this, for while in Europe, she published a series of letters under the title of "Reflected Fragments" in the Christian Advocate, Charleston Courier, Nashville Southern Advocate, and other periodicals.
 She has also contributed for years to the Home Circle, of Nashville, Tennessee.
 While in Georgia, she published From the Calm Center.

 Cross spoke French, Italian and Spanish fluently.
 Her translation of a Spanish story gives us an idea of her knowledge of that language.
 Her poetry is usually very sad.
 The poem "To Mariana Cross" was characterized as "touchingly beautiful".
-It was written in memory of her only child by her second marriage, Mariana Julia Cross (1853-1867), who died at the age of 14.
+It was written in memory of her only child by her second marriage, Mariana Julia Cross (1853–1867), who died at the age of 14.

 Personal life

 Cross was early a Christian, but in her mature years, grew more devout.
-She died in Elizabethtown, Kentucky, October, 1870.
+She died in Elizabethtown, Kentucky, in October 1870.
 The following tribute was paid by one of her former pupils, Mrs. E. B. Smith, of Georgia: